Click on one of the questions below to reveal the answer.

 How many years has it been running for?

-This is the seventh year we have organised The Autism Show in London.
-The event is in it’s fifth year in Manchester and it’s third year in Birmingham.
+This is the eighth year we have organised The Autism Show in London.
+The event is in it’s sixth year in Manchester and it’s fourth year in Birmingham.

 How easy is it to get to?